tveshas/pink_neurons/README.md

 ![videoplayback](https://github.com/user-attachments/assets/4a909c03-d6d7-4853-95ac-0b11adad76f0)

+`media/videos` file has some videos we generated, check it out!

 ## API Keys (before running):

 Make sure you have access to Gemini 2.5 Pro Experimental API Key and enter it in the `server.py` and `openrouter_api.py`